appseconnect/docs/_posts/ProcessFlow Management/2020-03-18-deploying-and-executing-processflow.md

 ![Deploy Processflow6](../../staticfiles/processflow/media/deploy-processflow6.png)
 Click on the Refresh Connection button.
 You will get the latest credentials or updates to credentials made in the OP Agent.
 Click on the NEXT button.
 ![Deploy Processflow7](../../staticfiles/processflow/media/deploy-processflow7.png)
+The screen navigates to the lookup section of the Wizard, wher?e you are required to fix the lookups if provided while mapping the attributes.
+The screen navigates to the lookup section of the Wizard, wher?e you are required to fix the lookups if provided while mapping the attributes.
+The screen navigates to the lookup section of the Wizard, wher?e you are required to fix the lookups if provided while mapping the attributes.
+The screen navigates to the lookup section of the Wizard, wher?e you are required to fix the lookups if provided while mapping the attributes.
+The screen navigates to the lookup section of the Wizard, wher?e you are required to fix the lookups if provided while mapping the attributes.
+The screen navigates to the lookup section of the Wizard, wher?e you are required to fix the lookups if provided while mapping the attributes.
+The screen navigates to the lookup section of the Wizard, wher?e you are required to fix the lookups if provided while mapping the attributes.
+The screen navigates to the lookup section of the Wizard, wher?e you are required to fix the lookups if provided while mapping the attributes.
+The screen navigates to the lookup section of the Wizard, wher?e you are required to fix the lookups if provided while mapping the attributes.
+The screen navigates to the lookup section of the Wizard, wher?e you are required to fix the lookups if provided while mapping the attributes.
-The screen navigates to the lookup section of the Wizard, where you are required to fix the lookups if provided while mapping the attributes.
+The screen navigates to the lookup section of the Wizard, wher???e you are required to fix the lookups if provided while mapping the attributes.
 ![Deploy Processflow8](../../staticfiles/processflow/media/deploy-processflow8.png)
 The lookup section would be listed with all the lookups that are mapped in the mapper node.
 Click the button FIX to select the lookup type/table that is needed to deploy with the Process Flow.
 ![Deploy Processflow9](../../staticfiles/processflow/media/deploy-processflow9.png)